-Students who purchase breakfast and/or lunch from the school cafeteria are encouraged to make deposits in his/her lunch accounts for at least one week of meals.
+Students who purchase breakfast and/or lunch from the school cafeteria are encouraged to make deposits in his/her lunch account for at least one week of meals.
+Funds can also be added to a student lunch account using a debit/credit card by visiting www.myschoolbucks.com.
 Account balances can be checked after 5:30 p.m. through the PowerSchool Parent Portal.